 How Oklahoma Physical Therapy Experts Help You?

-At Oklahoma Physical Therapy, our women’s health specialist, Dr. Mackenzie Barnes, will partner with you to create a customized treatment plan.
-Each treatment session with Dr Barnes is 60 minutes and includes a detailed evaluation of symptoms and medical history.
+Our women’s health specialist at Oklahoma Physical Therapy, Dr. Mackenzie Barnes, will partner with you to create a customized treatment plan.
+Each treatment session with Dr. Barnes is 60 minutes and includes a detailed evaluation of symptoms and medical history.

 She will also spend time with you discussing and educating you on the pain or muscles involved and how Physical therapy is going to help you.

-Contact Oklahoma Physical Therapy at 405-749-6281 or visit our website at Make Appointment today to set up an appointment to meet with Dr. Barnes to create the best treatment plan for you that will allow you to enjoy your daily activities with less Peezing.
+Contact Oklahoma Physical Therapy at 405-749-6281 or visit our website at www.oklahomaphysicaltherapy.com/make-appointment/ today to set up an appointment to meet with Dr. Barnes to create the best treatment plan for you that will allow you to enjoy your daily activities with less Peezing.

 1. Can physical therapy assist with Peezing or urine incontinence?